Odyssey: An Automotive Lidar-Inertial Odometry Dataset with GNSS-denied situations: THE ODYSSEY DATASET

-The ground truth was recorded using an iPRENA-M-II~\citep{datasheet-m2}, a navigation-grade \ac{ins} system featuring a very precise \ac{rlg} for orientation estimation.
-It produces pose and inertial estimates at a frequency of $\SI{250}{\hertz}$ through internal fusion of \ac{rtkgnss} and \ac{imu} measurements.
-The main benefit of a \ac{rlg} is its ability to accurately estimate its orientation over prolonged periods of time, which is one of the biggest sources of error in \ac{gnss}-denied environments.
+The iPRENA-M-II~\citep{datasheet-m2} is a navigation-grade RTK/INS featuring a \ac{rlg} for precise orientation estimation.
+It produces pose and inertial estimates at a frequency of $\SI{200}{\hertz}$ through internal fusion of \ac{rtkgnss} and \ac{imu} measurements.
+The main benefit of a \ac{rlg} as its ability to accurately estimate its orientation over prolonged periods of time, which is one of the biggest sources of error in \ac{gnss}-denied environments.
 Here, both the bias instability as well as the sensor noise of our \ac{rlg} as at least one order of magnitude lower compared to the best gyroscopes used in other datasets (Table~\ref{tab:datasets}).
 This increased accuracy enables us to provide more accurate pose estimates in \ac{gnss}-denied environments as well as more accurate orientational estimates in general.

-Physically, the system is mounted in the trunk of the vehicle as shown in Fig.~\ref{fig:recording_vehicle:trunk}, but the system's data output frame is already transformed to the lidar's origin to make the evaluation as comfortable as possible.
-For initial north-seeking, the system spent 20 minutes in a stationary alignment phase and for compensating initial sensor biases, the system was driven for a couple of kilometers before starting the recording.
-The linear acceleration and angular velocity measurements of both \acp{imu} are recorded without any additional filtering.
-Only the in-house calibrated sensor errors are compensated to minimize potential adverse effects arising from filter cascading in real world \ac{lio} systems.
-All resulting quantities, i.e., orientations and position, however, are filtered to correct for the estimated sensor error during the recording process.
+Physically, the system is mounted in the trunk of the vehicle as shown in Fig.~\ref{fig:recording_vehicle:trunk}, but the system's data output frame is already transformed to the lidar's origin.
+This extrinsic calibration was determined based on the mechanical design specifications of the car, followed by a hand-eye calibration process between the reference system and the iNAT M300-TLE-LN1.
+The resulting calibration was already applied to the data; no manual calibration has to be applied for evaluation.